stargazer/django-icetea/README.md

 the result set of the requested operation.
 If ``True``, then the parameter is ``slice``.
 If ``False``, no slicing will be possible.
 Default is ``False``.
-The slicing notation follows Python's ``list slice syntax``, of ``start:stop:step``.
+The slicing notation follows Python's *slice notation*, of ``start:stop:step``.

 #### authentication

 If ``True``, only authenticated users can access the handler.
-The ``Django authenticataion`` is used.
+The *Django authentication* is used.
 Default value is ``False``.

 #### allowed_out_fields

 Tuple of fields, which indicates the fields that the handler is allowed to output.

-In the case of ``ModelHandler``, it symbolizes model fields, whereas in the case of ``BaseHandler`` classes, it only has sense if the handler returns dictionaries, or lists of dictionaries, and it indicates the dictionary keys that the handler is allowed to output.
+In the case of a ``ModelHandler``, it indicates model fields.

+In the case of a ``BaseHandler``, it only has sense if the handler returns dictionaries, or lists of dictionaries, and it indicates the dictionary keys that the handler is allowed to output.

 The actual fields that a request will eventually output, is a function of this parameter, as well as the request-level field selection, indicated by